Endometriosis and sexuality

 Women with endometriosis are anxious , since endometriosis has the reputation to be progressive, without a cure, and with a future infertility and a risk of a hysterectomy later and eventually a cancer.
 In addition women these women feel guilty because of the delayed first pregnancy, and because of not following all the recommendations of a healthy life style 6.

 Mistake 4 : Inadequate information about endometriosis.
-Nothing of this is true : endometriosis is not progressive and not recurrent.
+Endometriosis is not progressive and not recurrent.
 The impact on fertility is not that clear unless severe adhesions are present.
 We recently reviewed the epidemiology of endometriosis and with the information of today woman should not blame themselves, nor should they fear cancer or an hysterectomy.

 Medical therapy without a diagnosis

 Medical therapy for endometriosis can affect sexuality.
 This is true for oral contraception, for artificial menopause and for progestagens only.
 Many women however are medically treated for suspicion of endometriosis without a diagnosis.
 This treatment if often continued for many years, notwithstanding sexual problems.
 Unfortunately this is done too frequently and this results in the unnecessary treatment of many women without endometriosis, in a missed diagnosis and treatment of a curable problem.

 Mistake 5 : The effect of medical treatment of endometriosis on sexuality and mood swings is often disregarded.
 Too often medical therapy is considered necessary to prevents progression of endometriosis.
 This however has never been proven and it probably is wrong.